IsuruAriyarathne/MoratuCoders/oosd/README.md

 Can use these endpoints to interact with daily_attendance
     1. GET  - get attendance list       - localhost:8000/attendance
     2. GET  - get attendance by date    - localhost:8000/attendance?date=2020-01-01
+    3. GET  - get attendance of a div by date - localhost:8000/attendance?date=2020-01-01&div=2
-    3. POST - Add employee attendance   - localhost:8000/attendance
+    4. POST - Add employee attendance   - localhost:8000/attendance
         body -  [
                     {
                         "date"          : "2020-05-30",     --str